Reviewing CSP Inc. (CSPI)'s and Fidelity National Information Services Inc. (NYSE:FIS)'s results | New Business Observer

 |3.00

-On the other hand, Fidelity National Information Services Inc.’s potential downside is -0.81% and its consensus target price is $135.11.
+On the other hand, Fidelity National Information Services Inc.’s potential upside is 3.41% and its average price target is $142.36.

 Institutional & Insider Ownership

-Institutional investors held 29.6% of CSP Inc. shares and 95.5% of Fidelity National Information Services Inc. shares.
-Insiders held roughly 11.8% of CSP Inc.’s shares.
-On the other hand, insiders held about 0.1% of Fidelity National Information Services Inc.’s shares.
+The shares of both CSP Inc. and Fidelity National Information Services Inc. are owned by institutional investors at 29.6% and 95.5% respectively.
+Insiders held 11.8% of CSP Inc. shares.
+Comparatively, insiders own roughly 0.1% of Fidelity National Information Services Inc.’s shares.

 Performance